syncfusion-content/ej2-richtexteditor-docs/ej2-javascript/rich-text-editor/ts/emoji-picker.md

 ## Opening the emoji picker in a custom position

-You can display the emoji picker anywhere within the editor by using the `showEmojiPicker` public method.
+Display the emoji picker anywhere within the editor by using the `showEmojiPicker` public method.
 By default, it opens at the current cursor position within the editor.
-If you wish to customize the position of the popup by calling the `showEmojiPicker()` method and specifying the `x` and `y` parameters.
+If you wish to customize the position of the popup, call the `showEmojiPicker()` method and specify the `x` and `y` parameters.

 `x` - Left position.
 `y` - Top position.